TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Method

-For the reverse process, we expand the DiffuseVAE framework by \cite{pandey_diffusevae_2022}, where a VAE generates the initial, typically blurred images, and a conditional diffusion model refines them to produce sharper, higher-quality outputs.
-However, instead of using VAE's reconstructions, our model incorporates both TreeVAE's hierarchical representations, denoted as $\vc_l$, and the leaf-specific reconstructions, $\hat{\vx}_{0}^{(l)}$ in the reverse process of the DDPM.
-The tree leaf, which represents the chosen cluster, is selected by sampling from the TreeVAE path probabilities.
-The leaf-specific reconstructions are concatenated with the reverse process representation $\boldsymbol{x}_t$ to obtain $\boldsymbol{x}_{t-1}$ at each time step $t$.
-The hierarchical representations, on the other hand, are used as the conditioning input of the U-Net decoder \citep{nichol_improved_2021}.
-The reverse process can be summarized as follows:
+For the reverse process, TreeDiffusion starts with random noise, similar to standard diffusion models.
+TreeDiffusion relies exclusively on the latent hierarchical information provided by TreeVAE, which is based on the tree structure learned during the first stage.
+Specifically, a tree leaf $l$ corresponds to a selected cluster, determined by sampling from the TreeVAE path probabilities.
+Thus, this leaf represents a unique path through the hierarchical structure.
+The hierarchical conditioning information is derived from $\boldsymbol{z}_{\mathcal{P}_l}$, the set of latent embeddings along the path from the root node to the chosen leaf.
+These embeddings are further processed by a dedicated path encoder, which aggregates the information to produce the conditioning signal $\vy_l$:

+Here, $f_{\text{embed}}$ and $f_{\text{node}}$ are each implemented as projection blocks consisting of two MLP layers with an activation in-between, and jointly trained with the diffusion model.
+For each node in the path, its embedding and corresponding node index are projected independently into the time embedding dimension of the U-Net decoder \cite{ronneberger_u-net_2015,nichol_improved_2021}.
+The resulting projections are aggregated into the unified conditioning signal $\vy_l$, which is then combined with the time-step embeddings to guide the U-Net during the denoising process.
+Consequently, this conditioning mechanism directly influences the reverse process.
+Let $\psi$ denote the parameters of the denoising model, and let $p(l | \vx_0)$ be the probability that the sample $\vx_0$ is assigned to leaf $l$ in the latent tree.
+The reverse process can then be summarized as follows:

-where $\psi$ denotes the parameters of the denoising model and $p(l | \vx_0)$ is the probability that the sample $\vx_0$ is assigned to leaf $l$.
-This method ensures that leaves with smaller assignment probabilities are considered, encouraging the diffusion model to perform effectively across all leaves.
-Consequently, our approach addresses the distinct clusters inherent to TreeVAE, allowing the model to adapt to different clusters and encouraging cluster-specific refinements in the images.
+The path sampling ensures that different leaves are considered, encouraging the diffusion model to perform effectively across all leaves.
+Consequently, our approach addresses the distinct clusters inherent to TreeVAE, allowing the model to adapt and encouraging cluster-aware refinements in the images.
 This guidance in the image generation process assists the denoising model in learning cluster-specific image reconstructions.
-For the cluster-specific conditioning information $\vc_l$, we consider:

-where the latent embeddings, $\boldsymbol{z}_l$, are transformed by MLPs and, in the case of $\boldsymbol{z}_{\mathcal{P}_l}$, added together before giving them as conditioning signals to the U-Net.
-For the experiments in Section~\ref{performance} and Section~\ref{cluster_specifivity} we use $\vc_l = \boldsymbol{z}_{\mathcal{P}_l}$, as we empirically find that it improves upon generative performance, as we show in Section~\ref{ablation}.
-To speed up inference, we opt for the DDIM sampling procedures \citep{song_denoising_2020} instead of the standard DDPM \citep{ho_denoising_2020}.
-DDIMs significantly accelerate inference by utilizing only a subset of denoising steps rather than processing all available steps.